 Widow of Mike Deland, former Chairman of the National Organization on Disability (NOD), who led the campaign to add the statue of FDR in a wheelchair.

-Former Vice President of American Assn of People with Disabilities, and NOD; directed grassroots campaign for the FDR wheelchair statue.
+Former Vice President of American Association of People with Disabilities and National Organization on Disability; directed grassroots campaign for the FDR wheelchair statue.

 Mary E. Dolan